xonixx/makesure/README.md

 [![Run tests](https://github.com/xonixx/makesure/workflows/Run%20tests/badge.svg)](https://github.com/xonixx/makesure/actions?query=workflow%3A%22Run+tests%22)

-Simple build tool a-la `make` with declarative goals and dependencies.
+Simple task/command runner inspired by `make` with declarative goals and dependencies.

 The simplest way to think of this tool is to have a way to have "shortcuts" (aka goals) to some pieces of scripts.
 This way allows to call them easily without the need to call long shell one-liners instead.